-Remember in August of last year when NVIDIA announced the launch of the brand new RTX 20 series graphics cards – the successor to the incredibly popular Geforce 10 series – and the internet exploded with speculation and mass hysteria?
+Remember in August of last year when NVIDIA announced the launch of the brand new RTX 20 series graphics cards and the internet exploded with speculation and mass hysteria?
 I do.
-That’s because the announcement of a new line of graphics cards from NVIDIA was a big deal.
+That’s because the announcement of a new line of graphics cards – the successor to the incredibly popular Geforce 10 series – from NVIDIA was and still is a big deal.

 RTX ON/RTX OFF

-Here we have two screenshots from EA’s Battlefield V game running on our testing rig using an EVGA RTX 2080 Ti FTW3 GAMING card.
-Both images have impressive graphics, but have subtle differences that set the RTX cards apart from previous graphics cards.
-In both images, there is some sort of explosion happening in the background.
+Here we have two screenshots from EA’s Battlefield V running on our testing rig using an EVGA RTX 2080 Ti FTW3 GAMING card.
+Both images have impressive graphics, but there are subtle differences that set the RTX cards apart from previous graphics cards.
 In the first image, you can see the explosion near my character, but notice how the foreground of the scene remains dark.
 Now look at the second image.
 Notice how the light from the fire illuminates the gun my character is holding and how it reflects of the puddles of water on the ground?
-That’s ray tracing.
+That’s the effect ray tracing produces.
 Any way I decide to have my character move throughout the scene, the light from the fire will reflect off of surfaces that it normally would in real life, and adjust accordingly in real time.
-In the first image you can see the fire, but you cannot see how the light from the fire illuminates and reflects off the metal on my character’s gun or the water puddles.
+In contrast, in the first image you can see the fire, but you cannot see how the light from the fire illuminates and reflects off the metal on my character’s gun or the water puddles.
 The comparison below further illustrates the effects of ray tracing on virtual objects.

 Enabling Ray Tracing

-Alright so now that you know what ray tracing is, you’ll need to know how to turn it on.
-Unfortunately, activating ray tracing isn’t as simple as having a RTX gpu and playing a ray tracing enabled game.
+Alright now that you know what ray tracing is, you’ll need to know how to turn it on.
+Unfortunately, activating ray tracing isn’t as simple as slapping a RTX gpu in your system and playing a ray tracing enabled game.
 You’ll have to make sure you’ve completed a couple of steps first: